Rainforest in Malawi

 (in t CO2)

-Malawi is one of the poorest countries in the world and with 3%, it has one of the highest deforestation rates in the world.
-The small country is acutely threatened by desertification and the complete loss of native nature.
-As soon as the forest disappears, people are increasingly affected by drought and flooding.
-With the forest, also the unique biodiversity disappears - forever.
+Malawi is one of the poorest countries in the world and at the same time has one of the highest deforestation rates in the world (3%).
+The small country is acutely threatened by desertification and the complete loss of its native nature.
+As soon as the forest disappears, people are increasingly affected by drought and flooding. .
+With the forest the unique biodiversity of Malawi disappears - forever.

-In the Nantipwili river valley south of the city of Blantyre, there are still small forest remnants.
-Even the extremely rare bast palm (Raphia farnifera) occurs here.
-Also numerous rare and most endangered animal and plant species have found a last refuge here.
+In the Nantipwili river valley south of the town of Blantyre there are still small remnants of forest.
+Even the extremely rare bast palm (Raphia farnifera) can be found here.
+Numerous rare and mostly endangered animal and plant species have also found a last refuge here.

-Rescue the threatened bast palm and rare species
+Rescue of the endangered bast palm and rare species

-Naturefund is now launching a forest conservation and reforestation project.
-Together with the local partner Ecolodgy, we want to support 20 families around the Nantipwili river valley to use the dynamic Agroforest farming method.
-With this method, they plant a variety of trees while growing their food in the same area - without fertilizer, pesticides and with high yields.
+Naturefund has therefore launched a pilot project in the Nantipwili river valley in 2017.
+Together with our local partner Ecolodgy we supported 20 families around the Nantipwili river valley in using the dynamic agroforestry cultivation method.
+Using this method, they plant a large number of trees while at the same time growing their food on the same area - without fertilisers, without pesticides and with high yields.

-In September 2017 we will start with the first training.
-The project is funded by the Hand in Hand Fund from Rapunzel and the eutschen Umwelthilfe.
-But we can use any help.
-Plant trees in Malawi with us now and help us to save the last bast palms.
+The project is supported by the Hand in Hand Fund of Rapunzel and the German Environmental Aid.
+But we can use every help.
+Plant trees with us now in Malawi and help us to save the last bast palms.